github/developer.github.com/content/changes/2014-04-21-user-content-security.md

 * f.cloud.github.com : all those amazing gifs you use in PR and Issues

 *Happy and Safe GitHubbing!*
-As always, if you have any questions, please [get in touch][contact]
+As always, if you have any questions, please [get in touch][contact].

 [contact]: https://github.com/contact?form[subject]=Changes+to+user+content+domains